nharbo/FirebaseCoreMessaging/README.md

 If you start seeing weird linker errors about GoogleAnalytics something something, you may need to add `CoreData` as a dependency to your project.

-Points to be aware of:
+## Points to be aware of
 - Remember to set the `-Obj` flag in Other Linker Flags
 - Add the following dependencies, besides from the Firebase frameworks:
     ```sh
     libc++.tbd
     libsqlite3.tbd